workos/authkit-nextjs/README.md

 import { useAuth } from '@workos-inc/authkit-nextjs/components';

 export default function MyComponent() {
-  const { user, loading } = useAuth();
+  // Retrieves the user from the session or returns `null` if no user is signed in const { user, loading } = useAuth();

   if (loading) {